-The table below summarises the approach the Panel will take to the standard and settings:
+The table below summarises the approach the Panel will take to the standard and settings.
+Should any of these need to be reviewed and potentially changed, the Panel will do so in line with the rules consultation procedures.

 Reliability Standard MPC СРТ MFP APC Form Closed Closed Closed Closed Closed Level Materiality assessment Open Open Materiality assessment Materiality assessment Application of indexation N/A Closed (indexed) Closed (indexed) Closed (not indexed) Closed (not indexed) Form of indexation N/A Materiality assessment Materiality assessment N/A N/A